Walk through history as we guide you to things to learn, places to discover, and events that help connect us to our rich heritage.

 From Harrisburg: Take I-81 North to Exit 89, I-78 East toward Allentown.
 Drive 50 miles and take the Route 22 East exit.
 Take the Route 378 South/Bethlehem exit.
 Take the Center City exit and turn left onto Third Avenue.
 At the light, turn left onto Broad Street.
 Once across the bridge, take a right onto Main Street.
 The Historic Bethlehem Visitor Center is about halfway down Main Street on the right, opposite Market Street.

-Maps and directions to our other sites can be found here and at the Historic Bethlehem Visitor Center.
+Maps and directions to our other sites can be found on our website and at the Historic Bethlehem Visitor Center.

 Visitors can walk through Historic Downtown Bethlehem, the Hoover-Mason Trestle at SteelStacks, the grounds of Burnside Plantation, and the Colonial Industrial Quarter without a tour guide.
 We give tours on weekends.
 We’re also happy to arrange a custom tour on any day of the week.
 Self-guided visitors will benefit from resources such as The Historic Bethlehem Guidebook, available for purchase online or at the Historic Bethlehem Visitor Center at 505 Main Street.